tristanGIANDO/ABC_manager/README.md

 # ABC_manager
-Tool exporting .abc from characters and cam animation
+Tool exporting or importing and merging .abc from characters and cam animation